 During the first quarter of 2025, the recycled high density polyethylene prices in China reached 925 USD/MT in March.
 Recycled HDPE prices in China during Q1 2025 were impacted by weak demand from packaging and manufacturing segments amid a slow economic recovery.
 Excess inventory levels and aggressive competition among recyclers intensified price competition.
 Despite government support for circular economy policies, limited high-quality post-consumer plastic collection and subdued exports kept price growth restrained.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the recycled high density polyethylene prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing recycled high density polyethylene prices.

 Q1 2025: